 So, even if you are comfortable with the idea of everyone in the entire world (including all potential future employers) being able to find out you're autistic by simply Googling your name, please do not (especially if you are a woman) use your legal name in any online forum or social media group pertaining to autism, unless you happen to have a career that requires you to be a public figure, under your legal name, in the autism community (e.g. you are an autism-focused licensed psychotherapist or social worker recruiting potential clients).

 Therefore: Do not join Facebook groups for autistic people, or for parents or partners thereof.
 Facebook has an official policy of requiring people to use their legal names.
 (See Facebook real-name policy controversy on Wikipedia.)
 Some people do violate this policy and use pseudonyms on Facebook, and some people may get away with this for a while, but Facebook does occasionally (and unpredictably) crack down and require people to prove their identities by uploading a scan of their photo ID.
 Do not rely on "private/secret" Facebook groups to protect your identity, because you never know when some jerk may decide to dox you.

-On Meetup.com (e.g. the Queens discussion group, I strongly recommend that you use either a pseudonym or just your first name and last initial (as is the longstanding custom of "Anonymous" 12-step groups).
+On Meetup.com (e.g. the Autistic in NYC / Queens Meetup group), I strongly recommend that you use either a pseudonym or just your first name and last initial (as is the longstanding custom of "Anonymous" 12-step groups).
 Note that Meetup does not require users to use their legal names.
 Meetup doesn't care what name you use, as long as you aren't impersonating someone else.
 Meetup also does not forbid a user to have multiple accounts, as long as you aren't using your alternate accounts to stalk or harass someone.
 (Meetup does allow only one account per email address, though, so you'll need multiple email addresses if you have multiple accounts.)